tripathicle/Agrikart/README.md

 # 🌾 AgriKart

 ✅ AgriKart — Microservices-Based Agriculture Platform
 AgriKart is an agriculture-focused e-commerce and service platform built using a modern, scalable technology stack.
-It connects farmers, traders, and service providers by enabling product trading, weather updates, tractor rentals, and milk delivery requests — all through a unified web platform.
+It connects farmers, traders, and service providers by enabling product trading, weather updates, tractor rentals, and milk delivery requests — all through a unified web platform..

 ### 🛠️ How the Application Was Developed
 #### 🔹 Frontend: